 NBA Playoffs: Hawks' Starting Lineup Against Knicks

-The Atlanta Hawks and New York Knicks have had one of the most entertaining series in all of the NBA Playoffs.

-Right now, the teams are knotted up 1-1, and Game 3 will take place in Atlanta on Friday evening.

-The starting lineup for the Hawks can be seen in a post below from FantasyLabs NBA.
+For Wednesday, the Hawks have announced their starting lineup, and the full lineup can be seen in a post embedded below from FantasyLabs NBA.

 Related stories on NBA basketball